 I added One Up On Wall Street to my library in 2015, but didn’t get around to reading it until this Spring.
 At the end of 2016, I had added it to my financial education reading list for 2017.

-The book written by Peter Lynch, first published in 1988 and followed by a second edition in 2000, is an excellent read and offers timeless advice to the average investor.
+The book written by Peter Lynch, first published in 1988 and followed by a second edition in 2000, is an excellent read and offers timeless advice to the everyday investor.
 A theme that comes up again and again throughout this book, is that the average investor (average Joe) has the tools at their disposal to score a good one in the markets.

 You don’t get very far in One Up On Wall Street (just 3 pages in…) before you come across a great nugget from Lynch: “great investors don’t invest in what they don’t understand.”
 This goes on to be a central theme in the book.